achaacha/Classical-Musicians-Overhaul/README.md

 # Fleshing Out Ideas and First to do on the Agenda

 - Watch a live Recital
-  - Sims will either set up an event to either perform Live OR watch live performance
+  - Sims will either set up an event to either perform Live OR watch live performance.
+  - New venue type!
+Get to choose between formal or normal outfits only!